*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 Picturing your fitness idol is similar to setting a goal only a bit more visual in nature.
 Search for your ideals in the fitness world.
 It can be anyone from your gym instructor to Arnold Schwarzenegger.
 Just visualize them when you are struggling on the treadmill.
 Believe that they are humans like you, and you can attain that level of physical fitness as well.
 This can help keep you focused and determined.

 Staying motivated while running on a treadmill can be difficult, but by applying these tips to your future workouts, you should be able to achieve your fitness and health goals.
-And, if the treadmill itself is the issue, be sure to check out the best treadmills of 2019 to ensure you have the right treadmill to carry you to success.
+And, if the treadmill itself is the issue, be sure to check out the best treadmills to ensure you have the right treadmill to carry you to success.